jkeger/arctic/README.md

 + `make wrapper` (or `make all`) in the root directory.
     Or manually `make lib` then `python3 arcticpy/setup.py build_ext --inplace`.
-+ Import the python module, e.g. `import arcticpy as ac`.
++ Import the python module, e.g. `import arcticpy as cti.`.

 GSL